Take the classroom into the field

 Let the adventure begin

-If you have an interest in anthropology, environmental sciencegeospatial information systems technology (GIST), or outdoor education you can begin your studies and career on top of the Rocky Mountains as part of the Alpine Science Institute at Central Wyoming College.
+If you have an interest in expedition science, environmental science, geospatial information systems technology (GIST), or outdoor education we recommend you live in Lander, WY or in our student housing at the Alpine Science Institute at Central Wyoming College.

 BACHELOR OF APPLIED SCIENCE DEGREE